 It can be harder to socially distance in hotels where there are large groups of people inside.
 Hotels are better for single families.

 Mixed families and multi-generational families should consider opting for a vacation rental stay to lower the risk of COVID transmission.
-At The Bear’s Den, our curated resort residences provide your family with personal space while staying connected in a luxury home-like setting.
+At The Bear’s Den, our resort homes provide your family with personal space while staying connected in a luxury home-like setting.

-We know how important personal space is when traveling with family, that’s why our residences feature private bedrooms and bathrooms for parents and extended family.
+We know how important personal space is when traveling with family, that’s why our resort homes feature private bedrooms and bathrooms for parents and extended family.

-Our private curated resort residences do not feature elevators or shared common areas, which makes social distancing worry-free.
+Our private resort homes do not feature elevators or shared common areas, which makes social distancing worry-free.

 At The Bear’s Den, we are adhering to CDC-approved cleaning requirements to limit potential exposure to Covid-19.
 The health and comfort of our guests is of the utmost importance.